TommyLiang1/WebDevelopmentAssignment1/README.md

 To create a basic website.
 Demonstrate understanding of Git commands and GitHub workflow as well as ability to work with HTML and CSS.

 **Description**
 CUNY ZOOS is a website that consists of 4 zoos that represent 4 CUNY colleges.
 There is a homepage to greet visitors to the website.
 The homepage contains links to the other web pages on the website.
-There are at least 4 animals in each zoo.
+Each zoo consists of a landing page and 4 animal pages.

 ## Product Spec
 **Required**